ietf-wg-cellar/ebml-specification/specification.markdown

 ### Note on the use of default attributes to define Mandatory EBML Elements

-If a Mandatory EBML Element has a default value declared by an EBML Schema and the value of the EBML Element is equal to the declared default value then that EBML Element is not required to be present within the EBML Document if its Parent Element is present.
-In this case, the default value of the Mandatory EBML Element **MUST** be read by the EBML Reader although the EBML Element is not present within its Parent Element.
+If a Mandatory EBML Element has a default value declared by an EBML Schema and the value of the EBML Element is equal to the declared default value, then that EBML Element is not required to be present within the EBML Document if its Parent Element is present.
+In this case, the default value of the Mandatory EBML Element **MUST** be read by the EBML Reader, although the EBML Element is not present within its Parent Element.

-If a Mandatory EBML Element has no default value declared by an EBML Schema and its Parent Element is present then the EBML Element **MUST** be present as well.
-If a Mandatory EBML Element has a default value declared by an EBML Schema and its Parent Element is present and the value of the EBML Element is NOT equal to the declared default value then the EBML Element **MUST** be present.
+If a Mandatory EBML Element has no default value declared by an EBML Schema and its Parent Element is present, then the EBML Element **MUST** be present, as well.
+If a Mandatory EBML Element has a default value declared by an EBML Schema, and its Parent Element is present, and the value of the EBML Element is NOT equal to the declared default value, then the EBML Element **MUST** be present.

 [@tableVintRequirements] clarifies whether a Mandatory